-Another element of community outreach is within K-12 schools.
+An element of the Raoul Wallenberg Institute community outreach is within K-12 schools.
 The Raoul Wallenberg Institute is as a resource for district and charter schools in the state of Michigan, particularly in reference to the Genocide and Holocaust Education Public Act 170 of 2016, which requires "age and grade-appropriate instructions about genocide, including but not limited to the Holocaust and the Armenian genocide."
 In collaboration with other Holocaust pedagogy initiatives, the institute will hold seminars and workshops for school leaders, identify and publicize age and grade appropriate sources of information, and offer assistance in the ongoing development of curricula.
 The institute will also undertake age-appropriate school-focused programming within the scope of the institute's mission.
 When appropriate, such programs may be developed and carried out in association with other University of Michigan centers and programs.